 The Office of the State Auditor audits state funds by authority of the Utah Constitution and the Utah Code.
 The State Auditor does not audit individual tax returns, however, tax returns may be reviewed during the audit of the Utah State Tax Commission.

-The State Auditor shall “perform financial post audits of public accounts” (Section 15) and “hold office for four years beginning on the first Monday of January next after their election” (Section 1).
+As described in the Utah Constitution, Article VII, the State Auditor shall “perform financial post audits of public accounts” (Section 15) and “hold office for four years beginning on the first Monday of January next after their election” (Section 1).
 The State Auditor “shall be 25 years of age or older at the time of election.”
 No person is eligible for the Office of the State Auditor “unless at the time of election that person is a qualified voter and has been a resident citizen of the state for five years next preceding the election” (Section 3).

-67-3-1(1) “The state auditor shall be the auditor of public accounts and as such shall be independent of any executive or administrative officers of the state.”
+The Utah code, Title 67, Chapter 3, further details the role of Utah’s State Auditor.
+“The state auditor shall be the auditor of public accounts and as such shall be independent of any executive or administrative officers of the state.”

 67-3-1(3)(a)(i) The state auditor shall “audit each permanent fund, each special fund, the General Fund, and the accounts of any department of state government or any independent agency or public corporation on a regular basis as the auditor shall determine necessary or upon request of the governor or the Legislature.
 These audits are to be performed in accordance with generally accepted auditing standards and other auditing procedures as promulgated by recognized authoritative bodies.
 The audits shall be conducted to determine honesty and integrity in fiscal affairs, accuracy and reliability of financial statements, effectiveness and adequacy of financial controls, and compliance with the law, as the auditor shall determine necessary.”